JoeTrubenstein/PokeDex/README.md

 # PokeDex

-uses PHP Guzzle and PokeApi
+Uses PHP Guzzle and the [PokeApi](https://pokeapi.co/) to populate data fields on a minimalist PokeDex.

 https://trubenstein.tech/poke.php